adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

 **3a.
 Kafka Producer and Consumer** - kafka from command line

 A Kafka producer is an object that consists of a pool of buffer space that holds records that haven't yet been transmitted to the server.
+Kafka consumers subscribe to one or more topics of interest and receive messages that are sent to those topics by producers.

 <b>Figure 2</b>.
 Relationship between kafka components.
-Source (https://medium.com)(https://medium.com/@kavimaluskam/start-your-real-time-pipeline-with-apache-kafka-39e30129892a).
+Image source [https://medium.com](https://medium.com/@kavimaluskam/start-your-real-time-pipeline-with-apache-kafka-39e30129892a).

 ![Producer](/images/kafka-producer-consumer.png)